owebeeone/anchorscad/docs/datatrees_docs.md

 * `self` factory default

 [`datatrees`](https://github.com/owebeeone/anchorscad/blob/master/src/anchorscad/datatrees.py)
-has reduced the overall boilerplate code.
-However, one still needs to be careful that the datatrees bindings produce the desired outcomes particularly when a multiple classes being injected may cause undesriable name collission.
+can dramatically reduce the overall boilerplate code, however, one still needs to be careful that the datatrees bindings produce the desired outcomes particularly when a multiple classes being injected may cause undesriable name collission.